phobos2077/fo2_ecco/docs/ecco_readme.txt

 - pelicano for Party Orders addon
 - people at NMA and nuclear-city forums for useful comments
 - Black Isle for my personal favorite game of all time! :)
+- BGForgeNet and rotators teams for inspiring me to come back to modding
+- NovaRain for his outstanding dedication to keeping sfall project alive and helping me get back on track

 ::O